NETWAYS/workshop-osmc-gitlab/workshop/05_Strategies/03_Workflows_Centralized.md

 ### Create remote commit in GitLab

-Navigate into the `training` project in GitLab and select the `Repository` view.
+Navigate into the `workshop` project in GitLab and select the `Repository` view.

 Click onto `README.md` and choose to edit it from the browser.